akyriazis/nature-simulation/README.md

 eppepspsenppeepppnpenpeseppppnepsnspppnpspnesenseennssnpenpp - DEAD AT AGE 48 by predation while asleep eppepspsenppeepppnpenpeseppppnepsnnpppnpspnesenseennssnpenpp - DEAD AT AGE 45 by predation while asleep
 ```
 Finally some animals are surviving for the whole simulation.
 The numbers next to the living animals indicate their score.
 Also worth noting, more animals are dying while asleep.
-They've gotten greedy and are abusing sleep for health but now are seeing the consequences of too much sleep.
+They've become greedy and are abusing sleep for health but now are seeing the consequences of too much sleep.

 ```
 Generation 100